wassim21/PhoneValidator/README.md

        height: height of dropdown and input.

-       language: the language of countries in dropdown.When the languge is provided the system display the values of the selected langugage.
-This languge must be provided under assets/countries with lang.json like en.json or fr.json, etc... .When no language is provided the system display the countries with the browser language which must must be provided in supportedLanguages.
-Exemple: [language]="'en'".
+       language: the language of countries in dropdown.
+When the languge is provided the system display the values of the selected langugage.
+This languge must be provided under assets/countries with lang.json like en.json or fr.json, etc... .When no language is provided the system display the english version.
+Exemple: [language]="'fr'".

-       supportedLanguages: is optionnal, but when the language is not provided it becomes mandatory. exmple: supportedLanguages=['en']

 Those attributes are optionnal outputs: